anne-urai/lab_wiki/Writing.md

 - Final paper draft that has been approved by all co-authors
 - Journal & preprint server this will be submitted to
 - Reviewers to suggest
-- Link to public data:
+- Link to public data
-- Link to public code:
+- Link to public code.
+Has the code been [reviewed](https://github.com/int-brain-lab/iblgovernance/blob/main/IBL%20Code%20Reproducibility%20Policy.pdf)?

 Note: **I must be able to _reproduce all figures_ from your public data and code before submission.**